shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Data and assessment{-}

-The first Black Rockfish stock assessment along the west coast of the United States that included the majority of Oregon waters was completed in 1994, covering the area south of Cape Falcon, Oregon to north of Point Piedros Blancos, California [@sampson_status_2007].
+The first Black Rockfish stock assessment along the West Coast of the U.S. that included the majority of Oregon waters was completed in 1994, covering the area south of Cape Falcon, Oregon to north of Point Piedros Blancos, California [@sampson_status_2007].
 The first assessment for waters off Washington was done in 1994, with additional stock assessments in 1999 and 2007.
 In 2015, a subsequent assessment was completed that included Washington waters only as one of three (also Oregon and California) separate assessment areas delineated by state lines [@cope_assessments_2016].
 Similarly, this assessment treats Washington waters as a single assessment area.
 The previous two assessments used Stock Synthesis software, as does this one (version 3.30.21.00).

 This assessment integrates data and information from multiple sources into one modeling framework.
-The stock assessment model for Black Rockfish is informed by catch data from two commercial fleets and one recreational fleet, six abundance indices, six sets of length composition data, and three sets of conditional age-at-length compositions.
+The stock assessment model for Black Rockfish is informed by catch data from two commercial fleets and one recreational fleet, six abundance indices, length composition data from commercial, recreational, and surveys, and conditional age-at-length compositions from the commercial and recreational fisheries.
 It also uses two ageing error matrices to incorporate ageing imprecision and applies fixed parameterizations of weight-at-length, maturity-at-length, fecundity-at-length, the Beverton-Holt stock-recruitment steepness value, and recruitment variability.
 Life history parameters were sex-specific (i.e., a two-sex model) with natural mortality fixed at estimates from the previous assessment (but rationalized through life history theory) and most growth and recruitment parameters estimated.
-Additional parameters that were estimated include initial population scale ($lnR_0$), selectivity for each fishery and survey, and extra survey variance.
-The base model was tuned to account for the weighting of the length and age data and index variances (which were estimated), as well as the specification of the recruitment bias adjustments.
+Additional parameters that were estimated include initial population scale ($lnR_0$), selectivity for each fishery and survey, and added survey variance.
+The base model was tuned to account for the weighting of the length and age data and index variances (with estimated added variance as needed), as well as the specification of the recruitment bias adjustments.
 Derived quantities include, among other things, the time series of spawning biomass, age and size structure, and current and projected future stock status.
 The model covers the years 1940 to 2022, with a 12 year forecast beginning in 2023.

 Within model uncertainty is explicitly included in this assessment by parameter estimation uncertainty, while among model uncertainty is explored through sensitivity analyses addressing alternative input assumptions such as data treatment and weighting, and model specification sensitivity to the treatment of life history parameters, selectivity, recruitment, and survey catchability.
 A reference model was selected that best fit the observed data while concomitantly balancing the desire to capture the central tendency across those sources of uncertainty, ensure model realism and tractability, and promote robustness to potential model misspecification.

 ## Stock biomass and dynamics{-}

 Spawning output (in millions of eggs; meggs) instead of spawning biomass is used to report the functionally mature population scale because fecundity is nonlinearly related to body female weight.
 The estimated spawning output at the beginning of 2023 was 440 meggs (~95 percent asymptotic intervals: 267 to 613 meggs, Table \ref{tab:ssbES} and Figure \ref{fig:es-ssb}), which when compared to unfished spawning output (950) meggs gives a relative stock status level of 46 percent (~95 percent asymptotic intervals: 31 to 61 percent, Figure \ref{fig:es-depl}).
 Overall, spawning output declined with the onset of commercial fishing, further decreasing with the increasing recreational removals in the 1980s and continued to decline until the commercial fisheries were shutdown in the late 1990s.
 Notable recent estimated recruitment pulses occurred in 2000, 2008, and 2011.
 A decade of positive recruitments of varying strengths support a increase in the time series despite recent lower recruitment deviations.
 The minimum relative stock size of 17 percent of unfished levels is estimated to have occurred in 1995.
-The stock may have been below the overfished threshhold in the 1980s.
-Currently the stock is estimated to be above the management target of $SO_{40\%}$ in 2023 and is estimated to have surpassed the target only recently (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).
+The stock may have been below the overfished threshold in the 1980s.
+Currently, the stock is estimated to be above the management target of $SO_{40\%}$ in 2023 and is estimated to have surpassed the target only recently (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).

 \input{tex_tables/b_SSB_ES.tex}

 ![Estimated time series of spawning output (circles and line: median; light broken lines: 95 percent intervals) for the base model.\label{fig:es-ssb}](C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/models/Reference model/plots/ts7_Spawning_output_with_95_asymptotic_intervals_intervals.png){width=100% height=100% alt="."}

 ![Estimated time series of fraction of unfished spawning output (circles and line: median; light broken lines: 95 percent intervals) for the base model.\label{fig:es-depl}](C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/models/Reference model/plots/ts9_Relative_spawning_output_intervals.png){width=100% height=100% alt="."}